MontreaI/Artemis-Course-Selection-System/README.md

 ##### **Sign Up**

 Registration of an account requires an user to select the 'Sign Up' button which will redirect you to another page to input required details.

 ##### **Password Reset**

-Resetting a password requires an user to select the 'Password Reset' button which will ask for the username whose password you want to reset and the the email which you want the password to be sent to.
+Resetting a password requires an user to select the 'Password Reset' button which will ask for the username whose password you want to reset and the the email associated with the username for the password to be sent to.

 ####  -- Course Selection Page --